Kamakura: 10 Best Things to Do

 Best Things to Do in Kamakura

-The center city of Japan in medieval age, Kamakura is a historical town in Kanagawa prefecture which is known as “ the Kyoto of Kanto region”.
-It’s a very popular tourist destination from both Japanese and foreigners.
-Kamakura attracts us by over 100 temples and shrines, great buddha and other historical monuments.
+Japan’s capital city in the medieval age, Kamakura is a historical town in Kanagawa prefecture which is known as “the Kyoto of Kanto region”.
+It’s a very popular tourist destination for both Japanese and foreigners.
+Kamakura attracts us with over 100 temples and shrines, the Great Buddha, and other historical monuments.
 Take one day off from Tokyo and visit this historical and charming town!

 – How to get to Kamakura??